marioidival/goga/README.md

 # Inspiration

-This project is highly inspired on [pREST](https://github.com/nuveo/prest/)
+This project is highly inspired on [pREST](https://github.com/nuveo/prest/).
+Then 4 years later, highly inspired from a conversation.
+Now it’s out of the grave

 # TODO